recursion/solitair/README.md

 A basic solitaire clone.

 - Todo
-- [x] Fix piles re-rendering on every state change
+- [ ] Fix piles re-rendering on every state change ( this seemed to be working for a bit - but no longer is)
 - [ ] Implement using the stock
 - [ ] Implement drag and drop
 - [ ] Implement win condition